matfin/mattfinucane.com/mattfinucane/content/projects/shelfd-ios.md

 ---
 title: 			"Shelfd Prototype"
 description:	"Prototype iOS app for Shelfd."
-synopsis:		"iOS app for the prototype of the Shelfd media aggregation app."
+synopsis:		"This is a prototype iOS app for the Shelfd media aggregation tool."
 date:			"2015-04-01"
-duration:		"45 days"
+duration:		"40 days"
 identifier:		"projects"
 languages:
 - Objective C